-Revenue associated with performance obligations under the AbbVie Agreement are recognized as the research and development services are provided using an input method, according to the full-time equivalents incurred.
-The research and development activities are expected to be performed over a period of approximately 54 months.
-The transfer of control occurs over time and, in management's judgment, is the best measure of progress towards satisfying the performance obligation.
-The amounts received that have not yet been recognized as revenue are recorded in deferred revenue on the Company's consolidated balance sheet.
+Revenue associated with performance obligations under the AbbVie Agreement was recognized as the research and development services were provided using an input method, according to the full-time equivalents incurred.
+The research and development activities were expected to be performed over a period of approximately 54 months.
+The transfer of control occurs over time and, in management's judgment, was the best measure of progress towards satisfying the performance obligation.
+The amounts received that had not yet been recognized as revenue were recorded in deferred revenue on the Company's consolidated balance sheet.

-The Company recognized revenue of \$0.4 million for the three months ended June 30, 2020 and 2019, respectively, and the Company recognized revenue of \$0.5 million and \$0.7 million for the six months ended June 30, 2020 and 2019, respectively, as collaboration revenue in the Company's consolidated statements of operations and comprehensive loss.
-There is no deferred revenue on the Company's consolidated balance sheet as of June 30, 2020, as the remainder of the revenue was recognized when the agreement was terminated.
+The Company recognized no revenue for the three months ended June 30, 2021 and \$0.4 million for the corresponding period in 2020.
+There is no deferred revenue on the Company's consolidated balance sheet related to the AbbVie collaboration as of June 30, 2021, as the remainder of the revenue was recognized when the agreement was terminated.